mfaani/code-challenges/Tips and Notes/Cracking/Behavioral/readme.md

 It certainly won't hurt your chances to demonstrate a passion for Apple. - Jon"

 ## Mistakes:
+ - Not writing down my accomplishments.
+Not comparing it agains the career path and discussing it with my manager.
+Not requesting feedback.
+Like if you're great at something doesn't mean you're great at everything else...
  - Trying to do all once:
    - in a PR
    - across a team